 See all: Graduate Division Programs

-The PharmD residency program offers first-year general practice and second-year specialty residencies, administered by the Department of Clinical Pharmacy in partnership with the UCSF Medical Center’s Department of Pharmaceutical Services.
+The Pharmacy Residency Program offers first-year general practice and second-year specialty residencies, administered by the UCSF Health Pharmacy Enterprise in partnership with Department of Clinical Pharmacy faculty.

 Rx for Change: Clinician-assisted tobacco cessation

 A comprehensive tobacco cessation training program that equips health professional students and practicing clinicians, of all disciplines, with evidence-based knowledge and skills for assisting patients with quitting.
 See Rx for Change.